nmeum/depp/README.md

 ## Status

 Proof of concept, buggy and incomplete.
-Currently requires an unreleased version of the go compiler in order to embed template files into the binary.

 ## Dependencies